Stephanie Garland: Tips for finding trustworthy childcare during a pandemic

 Working parents need to know that their children are safe and secure so they can give their full attention to their jobs.
-Finding good day care can be time-consuming, but BBB has tips that can make the job easier.
+Finding good day care can be time-consuming, but the bureau has tips that can make the job easier.

 Last year, nearly 198,000 consumers inquired about child care centers at BBB.org.
 Recommendations from family or friends can be helpful, and government agencies or industry organizations also can be a source of information.
 Child Care Aware of Missouri, a BBB-accredited charity, provides information on child care resources throughout Missouri.
 However, it is up to parents to find care that is appropriate for their children.